Important Legal Disclaimer

 Image Issues:

-• Transport not as good as Manchester (but getting better)
+- Transport is not as good as Manchester, but it is getting better.

-• Always use a buy-to-let checklist when evaluating properties in unfamiliar areas
+- Always use a buy-to-let checklist when looking at homes in new areas.

 HS2 Risk:

-• Northern leg cancelled (Manchester lost out, not Birmingham)
+- Northern leg was cut (Manchester lost out, not Birmingham).

 Head-to-Head: 12-Month Outlook